• Skip to primary navigation

 Jump to Recipe

-This Pommes Anna, or Anna Potatoes recipe is buttery, aromatic and oh-so-delicious!
-It's one of the prettiest, easiest ways to serve potatoes!A few Pommes Anna on a white plate with fresh thyme
+This Individual Pommes Anna, or Anna Potatoes recipe is buttery, aromatic and perfect for a beautiful single serving.
+It's one of the prettiest, easiest ways to serve potatoes!

-What is Pommes Anna?
+What exactly is Pommes Anna?

 • Named after a mid-19th century Parisian beauty, Pommes Anna, or Anna Potatoes, is a classic French dish of thinly sliced, layered potatoes cooked in melted butter.